 Aathira Peedikaparambil Somasundaran (Cardiff University) – Migration as the Trigger for Change in the Levant Art Tradition

-Nicola Baird (Centre for the Study of the Networked Image, London South Bank University) – Modernism, Identity and Intersectionality (Race, Class, Nationality): The Case of David Bomberg, the Ben Uri Gallery and the Sarah Rose collections
+Nicola Baird (London South Bank University) – Modernism, Identity and Intersectionality (Race, Class, Nationality): The Case of David Bomberg, the Ben Uri Gallery and the Sarah Rose Collections

 Mao Chen (Skidmore College) – Lu Xun and Transnational Modernism: Breaking with the Past

-Tsung-Han Tsai (National Kaohsiung Normal University) – A Passage in India in Taiwan: Translation, Politics, Modernisms
+Tsung-Han Tsai (University of Tsukuba, Japan) – A Passage to India in Taiwan: Translation, Politics, Modernisms